Skip to main content

 UWL scientists explain the basic science behind the beauty

-The ideal conditions for a stunning fall display consist of sunny, warm days paired with cool nights and sufficient moisture.
+The most brilliant fall foliage results from a combination of sunny, warm days, cool nights, and consistent rainfall.
 More rain generally promotes vibrant colors by helping trees maintain their health and boosting sugar production.
 However, sudden heat waves or dry spells can dramatically impact the foliage, Schneider warns.

 Why do leaves change color?